saralein/java-server/UsingTheServer.md

 Usage of the server requires some setup within your application.

 1. Within `main` in your application `Main` class, you should specify a base location from which you plan to server files.
 In the cobspec application, this location is `user.dir`.
 Note that the specific directory from which you plan to serve is appended via the `args` passed into `main`.
-2. The server `main` method requires the following arguments:
+2. The server `HttpServer start` method requires the following arguments:

     `main(String[] args, String home, Function<Path, Routes> setupRoutes)`